timsim00/mark42/README.md

 ## Fine print

 To enable deep linking we have to have a 1-1 correlation between the route and the file path of the view.
 This can be modified for your use-case.
 Views can be kept in a db instead of the file system and this would not be an issue.
+Another option would be let your routes match your file path.

 Needs work:
 - Naming conventions/logic